The post that dwells on the anxiety we should all be feeling about how screwed most people’s futures are. All fear the pension crisis.

 Having access to a defined benefit pension is seen as absolute gold.
 However, for my money I wouldn’t trust their ability to pay out when the time comes.

-Defined contribution schemes feel safer (which may be false comfort on my part) but the problem is that they just won’t pay out enough for most people.
+Defined contribution schemes feel safer (which may be false comfort on my part).
+However, the problem is that they just won’t pay out enough for most people.
 Apparently only 50% of the population has a private pension and this drops to 18% for the self-employed.

 The amounts people are putting into their pensions (when they do have a private pension) aren’t anywhere near enough for a comfortable retirement.

 Most people say they can’t afford this level of contributions.
-You read the Guardian and you get the usual spiel that people are struggling to even afford food, let alone contribute to a pension.
+You read the Guardian and you get the usual spiel that people are struggling to even afford food.
+Let alone contribute to a pension.
 Fine, you may be right.
-But that won’t help when you still can’t afford food in your old age, but health prevents you working to buy it.
+That won’t help when you still can’t afford food in your old age, but health prevents you working.

 I don’t have solutions or helpful advice for people stuck in that situation.
 It’s shit.
 It’s shit to have to worry about something you can’t do anything about.
 Doesn’t mean you shouldn’t be worried.
 We all should be worried.